 Day 14 – Travel Day

-WHEN TO GO: SPRING OR FALL?
+BEST TIME TO VISIT JAPAN: SPRING OR FALL?

 Spring in Japan is associated with cherry blossoms, that have captivated the hearts of the Japanese people since olden times.
 The traditional custom of hanami is to visit parks with cherry blossoms and hold sake-drinking parties beneath the cherry trees in full blossom, it’s lovely!
 Tokyo’s Ueno Park and Nara Park are famous spots for viewing cherry blossoms.

 Anyway, all the seasons have their good points.
-Sometimes it’s price, sometimes it’s the festivals, and sometimes it’s the weather.
-You’ll have to decide what’s the most important to you.
+Sometimes it’s the price, sometimes it’s the festivals, and sometimes it’s the weather.
+You’ll have to decide what’s most important to you.
 No matter when you choose though, I’m sure you’ll have a great time!

-HOW TO GET AROUND: PUBLIC TRANSPORT
+HOW TO GET AROUND: PUBLIC TRANSPORT F.A.Q.

-How to check train schedules & fares
+How to check train schedules & fares in Japan?

-Where / How to buy train tickets
+Where / How to buy train tickets in Japan?

 You can’t buy individual tickets online, so your only option is to buy them directly at the station.
 If you’re traveling during peak periods, perhaps it’s best to buy your tickets a few days before your selected departure date.
 Most stations also have automatic machines where you can quickly buy train tickets yourself.
 If you have a Japan Rail Pass, there is no need to buy a ticket or reserve your seat in advance, you can immediately board non-reserved cars.

 The subway lines and the JR train lines are the most convenient for moving around central Tokyo, Osaka or Kyoto.
-They’re spotless, quiet and nearly always on time.
+They’re spotless, quiet, and nearly always on time.

 Japan has an image of being one of the most expensive countries in the world, and if you’re staying in fancy hotels, eating out, and traveling around a lot, it can be.
 You can easily spend over $200 USD per day by traveling that way.
 However, I don’t think a trip to Japan needs to be that expensive.